bob123456678/TrainControl/Readme.md

 **Routes**

-Conditional routes can be defined for semi-automatic layout operation, such as setting a switch to guide an imcoming train to an unoccupied station track.
+Conditional routes can be defined for semi-automatic layout operation, such as setting a switch to guide an incoming train to an unoccupied station track.
 Normal routes can also be defined and activated via the layout.

 ![UI screenshot: layout](assets/ui_route.png?raw=true)